bombasticSlacks/Aspirant/Game/Academic.md

 ## Basic

 ### Apophenia
-Spend a [Power](Stats#Max%20Power){: .previewbox-anchor }, you can declare your far-fetched theory about what is really going on.
+Spend a [Power](Stats#Max%20Power), you can declare your far-fetched theory about what is really going on.
 Rolls you make which help confirm or refute your theory receive +1.

 Your far-fetched theory can help progress [Projects](Skills#Project) only tangentially related.